-Fruitful prayer is a restoration within your consciousness of the highest understanding of the meaning of your life that you have reached in your best minutes.
+Fruitful prayer is a restoration within your consciousness of the highest understanding of the meaning of your life, attained by you in your best minutes.

 A heartfelt desire to be useful to God in everything we do—or, to put it another way, to ensure that the fulfillment of all our actions is accompanied by a feeling of being at the service of God—that is what the spirit of prayer consists in, which can and must unfailingly dwell within us.
 But to clothe this desire in words and formulas (even internally)—the most this can do is act as a means of reviving such a sentiment in ourselves.